 Student Funding

-The Vision Science Group is hosted by the School of Optometry and funded by a number of internal and external sources.
-We financially support students to fully cover the cost of your graduate stipend, currently at $41,000, and tuition and fees.
+The Vision Science Group is hosted by the Herbert Wertheim School of Optometry & Vision Science and funded by a number of internal and external sources.
+We financially support students to fully cover the cost of your graduate stipend.
+Initially, students are appointed at Step 5.
+After successfully passing their Qualifying Exam and registering their advance to candidacy with the Graduate Division, their appointment will be increased to Step 6.
+Stipends are set according to the UC academic student appointment policies and the UAW contract.
+For more information about the contract, including wages, you can visit this webpage.
 We also offer graduate conference travel for the first 2 years of the program.
 Starting in Year 3 support is provided by the thesis mentor.

 The UC Berkeley Office of Financial Aid provides estimates for housing, food, books, insurance and personal costs.
 These estimates are based on student surveys.
 Please use the buttons below to read more about these estimates as well as the Office of the Registrar's current schedule of tuition and fees.